JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 	kurtosis(TrainingSet$SalePrice)
 	[1] 6.5
-	Log transformation
+#Log transformation of the dependent variable

-To deal with the high skewness value we transformed to log10 the target variable.
-By performing  the logarithmic transformation we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created.
-Because of this positive skew we might expect our model to overpredict our values. by transforming  to log the Sale Price we 	     migth get closer to normallity of the curve
+To deal with the high skewness of the distribution of SalePrice we transformed to log10 the target variable.
+By performing  the logarithmic transformation we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created.Because of this positive skew we might expect our model to overpredict our values if do not transform the variable.

 logTrainingSet$SalePrice <- log(logTrainingSet$SalePrice)

 Skewness with the log transformation we were able to reduce the skew.
-Te curve aproximates with the normal distribution.
+The curve aproximates with the normal distribution.

 	skewness(logTrainingSet$SalePrice)
 	[1] -0.0203

 	```
-Q-Qplot with Log Transformation
+Q-Q-plot with Log Transformation

 	qqnorm(logTrainingSet$SalePrice)